 Art.
 289.-Coachwork: coachwork shall provide comfort and safety for driver and a passenger.
 All elements of the coachwork shall be completely and neatly designed and finished, with no temporary or makeshift elements.
-The body shall cover all mechanical components, except that the intake and exhaust pipes may protrude.
+The body shall cover all mechanical components, except that the intake and exhaust pipes and the upper part of the engine may protrude.